k8ssandra/k8ssandra-operator/docs/content/en/tasks/multi-cluster/_index.md

 ## ClientConfig
 K8ssandra Operator uses a kubeconfig file to create a remote client connection.
 A service account provides authentication and authorization with the api server.
 The operator accesses the kubeconfig file via a secret.

 A ClientConfig is a reference to a kubeconfig secret.
 At startup the operator queries for all ClientConfigs in the namespace it is configured to watch.
-It iterates through the ClientConfigs and creating a remote client for each one.
+It iterates through the ClientConfigs and creates a remote client for each one.

-a kubeconfile can contain access to multiple clusters.
+A kubeconfile can contain access to multiple clusters.
 The operator only creates a remote client for the kube context specified by the ClientConfig.

 The operator stores the remote clients in a cache that persists for the lifetime of the operator and is used across all K8ssandraClusters.